mattingram0/File-Transer/README.md

 ```

 ## Running
-/client/ contains the client source files and programs, /server/ contains the server source files and programs.

-* Please note the following:
+/client/ contains the client source files and programs. /server/ contains the server source files and programs.
+Please note the following:
 * Socket connection uses port 9090
 * [PATH] is path to /File-Transfer/ directory

 To run the client program, navigate to /[PATH]/client/ and run:
 ```